johanley/precision-timekeeping/README.md

 ## Design Choices In This Library

-(The implementation of this library is not very complex.
+This library is not very large or complex.
-Changing any of the design decisions mentioned below shouldn't be too difficult.)
+If you disagree with any of the design decisions mentioned below, changing the code isn't difficult.

 ### Gregorian and Julian Calendars
 The Gregorian calendar and the Julian calendar are implemented.